fmpoliveira/mcp-client-typescript/README.md

      npm run build
      ```

+3. **Configure MCP Servers**

+   - The `package.json` file contains the list of MCP server paths under `build/index.js`.
+   - You can modify this list to include multiple MCP servers as needed.

-3. **Start the Client**
+4. **Start the MCP Client**
+   - Ensure that all MCP servers are running before starting the client.
-   - Run the following command to start the client and connect to the MCP server specified in the `package.json` file:
+   - Run the following command to start the client:
      ```bash
      npm run start
      ```
-   - The MCP server can be changed to other MCP servers by modifying the `package.json` file.